 Only new H-1B Status Petitions filed for employers in the U.S. and abroad are counted in the H-1B Cap.
 All change of status petitions such as from F-1 to H-1, H-4 to H-1, TN Workers to H-1 are counted in H-1B Cap.
-However, if you are filing for a H-1B change of employer, renewal, extension are not counted towards the current fiscal year cap.
+However, applications for an a H-1B change of employer, renewal, or extension are not counted towards the current fiscal year cap.

-- The H-1B Cap is not subject to any employees currently in H-1B Visa Status.
-Your Employer can file an H-1B Renewal/Extension Petition to extend your stay without being limited in the H-1B Cap/Quota.
+- Those currently holding an H-1B Visa Status are not subject to the Cap.
+Your employer can file an H-1B Renewal/Extension Petition to extend your stay without being limited in the H-1B Cap/Quota.

 - The H-1B Cap is not subject to any petitions requesting a change of employer provided that they are currently in a valid H-1B Visa Status.
 Change of Employer or change in any terms of employment will not be affected by the H-1B Cap.

 - H-1B Petitions requesting Change of Employer, Renewal/Extension and Amending Petitions are not counted in this category.
 H-1B Petitions filed by exempt employers such as colleges, universities, selected nonprofit organizations and government research organizations are not subject to the H-1B Cap.
 These H-1B Petitions can be filed any time of the year and are not limited to H-1B Cap being reached.